Cooking with Mamma C

 Hand taking a spoonful of pasta e piselli (pasta with peas) from a bowl on a plate

-This is a one-pot wonder from Naples that can be on your table in under 30 minutes.
-If it sounds similar to Pasta e Zucchini, Pasta e Broccoli and Pasta e Fagioli, you're onto something!
+If it sounds similar to Pasta with Zucchini, Pasta with Broccoli, Pasta e Fagioli and Pasta e Ceci Beans, you're onto something!

 tomato sauce, pesto, fettuccine alfredo, manicotti on book cover